Period Weight Gain Is Totally Normal—Here's Why It Happens

 You've been exercising and eating healthy, but the scale just threw you a curveball, clocking in at a few more pounds than last week.
 Or maybe your jeans just feel tighter.
 Or your body doesn't quite feel like its usual self.

-Don't worry—if your shocking weigh-in lands the week before your period, you can chalk it up to water weight, reassures Raquel Dardik, M.D., gynecologist at NYU Langone Medical Center.
+Don't worry—if your surprise weigh-in lands the week before your period, you can chalk it up to water weight, reassures Raquel Dardik, M.D., a gynecologist at NYU Langone Medical Center.
 "Weight gain happens five days before your period, but you'll be back to normal once you start," she explains.
-(Find out What Your Period Means for Your Workout Schedule.)
+(Related: Your Menstrual Cycle Phases—Explained)

 Reasons for Weight Gain Before or During Your Period

 Hormonal changes.
 So, why are you experiencing weight gain before your period?
 In the immortal words of Cady Heron: "This is all your water weight."
 And while Kalteen Bars aren't at fault, the hormone progesterone—essential in the early stages of pregnancy—is the one to blame.
 When there's no baby (aka when you get your period), your progesterone levels plummet, and as a side effect, each cell in your body retains an extra microscopic drop of water, explains Dr. Dardik.
 The result?
 Pre-period weight gain or water weight that can range from half of a pound to 10 pounds, usually averaging around five for most women, adds Dr. Dardik.
 (See also: Outsmart Your Hormones All Month Long (Plus 9 Surprising Things Making Your PMS Worse))